endoflife-date/endoflife.date/products/meilisearch.md

 ---

-> [Meilisearch](https://www.meilisearch.com/) is a RESTful search API.
-It aims to be a ready-to-go solution for everyone who wants a fast and relevant search experience for their end-users.
+> [Meilisearch](https://www.meilisearch.com/) is a scalable search engine that enables developers to integrate search capabilities into their websites and applications via RESTful API.

 Meilisearch [follows semver](https://github.com/meilisearch/engine-team/blob/main/resources/versioning-policy.md).
 Minor versions release cadence is between four and six times a year.